tatmanblue/ironbar/README.md

 # Status
 Prototype/irregular updates

 This project is being updated with new functionality.
+Please review [work.md](https://github.com/tatmanblue/ironbar/blob/master/docs/WORK.md) for details on goals and progress towards those goals.
 IronBar is functional but functionality is limited.
-However, there is no active update schedule in place.
+However, there is no regular release schedule in place.

 ## Revision
-2020.01.26
+2020.05.22